 Pain relief: A little bit of ginger essential oil infused in some avocado oil (or grapeseed oil) is one of my favorite ways to warm up a tight muscle.
 The heat increases circulation to that specific spot.
 It’s also one of of my favorites as a warming tonic for menstrual cramps.
 Simply use 15-20 drops of ginger essential oil in about a 1/4 of carrier oil (avocado/grapeseed) to make your own blend.

 Ginger is also a Circulatory Stimulant that helps to make blood flow to the surface which then helps with cold sores, chilblains*, and cold hands and feet.
 I would try it with either a ginger juice applied to the surface of the skin or a strong infusion.
 Since ginger is a circulatory stimulant, I love it for headache relief: either in a tea or massage oil.

 Respiratory Conditions: Ginger is a pure antiviral so it is a perfect remedy to warm the body up and expel the sickness from coughs, colds and flus.

-Grating fresh ginger into all your cakes & cookies will add oomph and a more gentle flavor than dried ginger.
+Surprising Culinary Uses: Grating fresh ginger into all your cakes & cookies will add oomph and a more gentle flavor than dried ginger.

 Medicinal Recipe: Fresh Ginger Honey

-- Add this powerful honey to teas, drizzle it over berries or add it to a little whipped cream.
+- Add this powerful honey to teas, drizzle it over berries or add it to a little fresh whipped cream.
 Make sure you put it in the fridge after it has reached your desired taste to stop it from continuing to ferment.
-And after you finish or strain it add a little bit of bourbon for a cordial that is shelf stable and perfect for sipping on a wintery night.
+After you finish or strain it, add a little bit of bourbon for a cordial that is shelf stable and perfect for sipping on a wintery night.